csswizardry/csswizardry.github.com/_posts/2024-11-26-designing-and-evolving-a-new-performance-score.md

 {% include cross-sell.html %}

 Min-max normalisation takes a range of data points and plots them in the correct relative positions on a simple 0–1 scale.
-It doesn’t distribute them evenly—it distributes them accurately.
+It doesn’t distribute them evenly — it distributes them accurately.

 The formula for min-max normalisation is: